ricaun/RevitAddIn.Nice.StatusBar/Readme.md

 ### Problem with Revit 2025

-If you are using Revit 2025, you need to use the `ExternalCommand` from the toolkit, `IExternalCommand` can't be used.
+If you are using Revit 2025, you need to use the `ExternalCommand` from the toolkit, the Revit interface `IExternalCommand` can't be used.

 When you run the command `StatusBar` and `Normal` after, you have the issue.